Stacey Shipley-Atherton

 Does farm size matter when it comes to cow care and milk safety?

 Regardless of size, we’re dairy farmers because we love it.
 As many hours as you put in, you’d have to be crazy to do it just to make money.
 We want to make sure our milk is a safe, nutritious product for everybody to drink.
-I enjoy drinking the milk, and I want to make sure there’s plenty for other people to drink.
+I enjoy drinking milk, and I want to make sure there’s plenty for other people to drink.

 Jersey and Holstein cows in the pasture at Shipley's Farm